kunal-visoulia/KMeans-Clustering-for-Imagery-Analysis/README.md

 # KMeans-Clustering-for-Imagery-Analysis
 Use a K-means algorithm to perform image classification

+## DATASET
 Clustering isn't limited to the consumer information and population sciences, it can be used for imagery analysis as well.
-Leveraging the MNIST dataset, understanding the use of K-means clustering for computer vision.
+Leveraging the MNIST dataset(from keras.datasets)

 In this project,
 - Preprocess images for clustering